domRiddle/ASF/Compatibility.md

 However, if you're running generic package then you must ensure that your .NET Core runtime supports platform required by ASF.

-ASF as a program is targetting **.NET Core 2.0** (`netcoreapp2.0`) right now, but it might target newer platform in the future.
-We like preview builds, so very likely you'll need to have latest .NET Core preview runtime available if you want to use latest ASF code.
+ASF as a program is targetting **.NET Core 2.0** (`netcoreapp2.0`) right now, but it might target newer platform in the future. `netcoreapp2.0` is supported since .NET Core 2.0.0-preview1 SDK, although we recommend using **[latest SDK](https://www.microsoft.com/net/core/preview)** available for your machine.

+As you can see, we also like preview builds, so very often you'd need latest **preview** SDK in order to compile latest ASF code.